EOSIO/eosio.cdt/docs/05_best-practices/11_debuggin_a_smart_contract.md

 - struct that has print() method

 ## Example
-Let's write a new contract as example for debugging
+Here's an example contract for debugging

 ### debug.hpp